 Headaches are a common complaint among patients with pituitary tumors.
 Pituitary tumors can directly cause headaches by eroding into the cavernous sinus, affecting the sella's dural lining or diaphragma sella, or by inducing sinusitis, especially after transsphenoidal surgery.
 In these circumstances, headache pain is often characterised by a constant, bifrontal, or unilateral throbbing in the front.
 An individual with pituitary tumor apoplexy typically experiences an onset, severe headache in the front of the head.

-The term "pituitary gland tumor" refers to a collection of abnormal cells that develop uncontrollably in your pituitary gland.
+The term pituitary gland tumor refers to a collection of abnormal cells that develop uncontrollably in your pituitary gland.
 Tumors that grow on the pituitary gland may be cancerous or benign.
 A cancerous tumor's capacity to grow and spread to various body parts is referred to be malignant.
 If a tumor is benign, it can grow but will not spread.
-Pituitary tumors are frequently classified as brain tumor, accounting for 12 to 19% of all primary brain tumors.
+Pituitary tumors are frequently classified as brain tumors, accounting for upto 12 to 19% of all primary brain tumors.

 A pituitary tumor can also affect vision if it puts pressure on nearby tissues, such as the optic nerves of the eye.
 Both benign and malignant tumors in the pituitary gland have the potential to result in serious health consequences because they interfere with the gland's regular endocrine function.
 The most frequent kind of pituitary gland tumor is benign growth called pituitary adenomas.
 Pituitary adenomas impact 1 out of every 10 people during the course of their lives.